 Don’t just talk to people that you know.
 You can create an anonymous survey to ask people about your products and services, or you can even ask random people at bars.

-Any kind of conversation that you can strike up will be helpful in gauging how successful your business could be.
+Any conversation that you can strike up will help gauge how successful your business could be.

-Don’t overlook how important this is.
-If you ask too many of your friends and family members, then you’re going to get fairly positive feedback.
+Don’t overlook the importance of this.
+If you ask too many of your friends and family members, you’re likely to receive fairly positive feedback.

 However, they might not be your target audience, or they could just be saying it because they know you.

-Invest In A Small Business: How To Test The Waters First Share on XHow Viable Is It To Make A Prototype?
+How Viable Is It To Make A Prototype?

 Whether it’s a software demo, proof of concept game, prototype product, or even just a model, how viable is it to get at least something into the hands or eyes of people?